 All data collected during the course of the research will be kept strictly confidential.
 Only the staff based at participating GP surgeries and hospitals will have access to personal information for the purpose of contacting patients about the project, communicating their results and for direct medical care.

-By returning their urine sample and consent form, patients will consent for the study team to record the results of the urine test and any follow-up appointments, in addition to responses to questions asked over the telephone or given on feedback forms.
+By returning their urine sample and consent form, patients will consent for the London School of Hygiene & Tropical Medicine (LSHTM) study team to record the results of the urine test and any follow-up appointments, in addition to responses to questions asked over the telephone or given on feedback forms.
 None of this information will be linked to patient names or contact details.
 Instead, a project number will be used, which means that neither laboratory scientists handling the samples nor researchers analysing the research results will be able to identify study participants.

-The researchers will also continue to follow the health of everyone invited to participate in this research for the rest of their lives.
+The LSHTM researchers will also continue to follow the health of everyone invited to participate in this research for the rest of their lives.
 The linkage will be done centrally by NHS England who hold and process cervical screening records, data on cancer registration (National Cancer Registration and Analysis Service) and the civil registration of deaths on behalf of the Office of National Statistics.
-All identifying information will be removed before the anonymous data is analysed.
+Participating GP practices will securely send the NHS number and date of birth of those invited to NHS England for linkage to these data.
+NHS England will use NHS number and date of birth only for this purpose, and will remove all identifying information before returning the anonymous data to the LSHTM researchers for analysis.